cpbound/Wille/README.md

 # Wille

 Wille is all about encouraging users to consider what happens to themselves after they die through curated articles; creating a post-life will and funeral plan online.
-Built in 2 weeks at Le Wagon Tokyo bootcamp.

 http://www.mywill-online.cyou/
 ## Acknowledgements